-During Q1-2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
+During the first quarter of 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 The situation is dynamic and the ultimate duration and magnitude of the impact on the economy and the financial effect on the Company's business is not known at this time, but could include an impact on the Company's ability to complete planned exploration activities or our ability to obtain financing.

 As a result of the COVID-19 pandemic, the Company took action to protect its employees and the communities in which it operates.
 As part of the contingency plan developed by the Company, it has closed its offices in March and provided employees with adequate equipment to allow them to safely work remotely from home.
-The Company has also suspended non-essential travel for all employees.
+The Company is in the process of re-opening its camp at the Pine Point Project and office in the BMC in-line with the recommendations of the Provincial and Territory governments.